Here is a link to last week’s study on Romans 8.

 How can suffering work to bring good?

-Believers are at different stages of spiritual growth, so we should not judge or assume.
+Believers are at different stages of spiritual growth.
+We should never judge others.

 Lay your own doubt at the feet of Christ.
 Be humble and obedient before Him.
 Your faith will flourish as the Spirit teaches you trust.

-This wonderful verse is a reminder of the spiritual benefits of faith in Christ.
-But this verse isn’t a quick fix for pain.
+This wonderful passage is a reminder of the spiritual benefits of faith in Christ.
+But it isn’t a quick fix for pain.
 As a matter of fact, look at verse 29.

-For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
-Romans 8:29 (CSB)
+For whom he foreknew, he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers.
+Romans 8:29 (WEB)

 This passage is reminding us that Jesus knows what it will take to conform us to look more like Himself.
 Our connection to Jesus is worth every painful step.